History of Kristaps Porziņģis in Timeline

 On January 16, 2013, Kristaps Porziņģis played four minutes against Spartak Saint Petersburg in the EuroCup, contributing a rebound and an assist.

-On November 2, 2013, Kristaps Porziņģis led Sevilla to a 20-point victory against the EuroLeague team Laboral Kutxa, scoring 12 points, six rebounds, and four blocks.
+On November 2, 2013, Kristaps Porziņģis had a strong performance against EuroLeague team Laboral Kutxa, leading Sevilla to a 20-point ACB victory with 12 points, six rebounds, and four blocks.
+He broke his scoring record again on November 30, 2013 against Real Madrid.

-By 2013, Kristaps Porziņģis had quickly risen through the youth ranks of Sevilla and became the figurehead of the senior team.
+By 2013, Kristaps Porziņģis had quickly risen through Sevilla's youth ranks and became the figurehead of the senior team.

 In 2013, Kristaps Porziņģis played with the Latvian youth team and was selected in the 2013 FIBA Europe Under-18 Championship All-Tournament Team.

-In early January 2013, Kristaps Porziņģis represented the Sevilla junior team at a tournament.
-He finished with an average of 16.6 points, 8.4 rebounds, and 2.6 blocks, shooting .481 on three-pointers.
+In early 2013, Kristaps Porziņģis represented the Sevilla junior team at the Ciutat de L'Hospitalet tournament for a final time.
+During a game against Real Madrid's youth squad he scored 24 points and grabbed 11 rebounds.
 This was his final stint in the youth categories of Sevilla.

-On April 6, 2014, Kristaps Porziņģis scored a career-high 20 points against Real Madrid, making two three-pointers, and began to trend on social media.
+On April 6, 2014, Kristaps Porziņģis scored a career-high 20 points against Real Madrid, making two three-pointers, which led to him trending on social media.

-May 2014: Selected in ACB All-Young Players Team
+May 2014: Selected for ACB All-Young Players Team

 In May 2014, Kristaps Porziņģis was selected in the ACB All-Young Players Team of the 2013–14 season.